lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Multiple variables declarations on a single line using the single `var`/`let` keywords (like `var x: Int, y: Int`) are restricted.
 Readability is not sacrificed for brevity.

-Custom horizontal alignment isn't used because it welcomes further maintenance problems.
-E.g.:
+Custom horizontal alignment isn't used because it welcomes further maintenance problems:

 **Don't**: